But when they knew that he was a Jew, all with one voice, for about the space of two hours cried out, ‘Great is Diana of the Ephesians’.

 Hendrix, rigger without a parachute, patagium edged out golden psychedelic Star-Spangled classic Woodstock rock star, tried.
 Died beside Morrison.
 Prince and the King, spoon facing spoon making one empty room like a bullet exit wound, prescribed and petitioned; they overcame the condition but could not bring an end to the bleeding, breeding thing. no boat, no shore. no message, no more.
 Does it matter for the citizen or alien resident if by crack pipe or car accident?
 When the dead stop dying there’ll be time enough for surviving.
 Don’t want no son of Amittai role, crying out against the heartless soul of the great city administrating the wickedness that has come up before the Lord.
 Don’t flee.
 The Spirit of Jesus don’t permit it, “Come over to the great city and help us.”
 Just a dream whose dream?
 Don’t pay that fare.
 Don’t fall asleep.
 Everybody knows what time it is.
 The hour has come for us to wake from sleep.
 For salvation is nearer to us now than when we first believed.
 The night is far gone; the day is at hand.
 Fear the LORD God of heaven who made the sea and the dry land.
 What is this that you have done?
 Let us all be grateful for a land so fair, as we raise our voices in a solemn prayer (Genesis 4:9-11; Isaiah 26:19), a land of mendacity without martyrs marketed by true believers sleepwalking like Zombies, who without knowing it, are treading water in the sea of the unwashed masses, the wretched of the earth, where “even no child believes, in the dream of safety.”

-Pay that debt in full — or will not while still got pull?
+Pay that debt in full — or won’t while still got pull on a mission making them white decisions?
 Cooking the books (Leviticus 19:35-36; Deuteronomy 25:13-16; Proverbs 11:1; 20:10, 23; Micah 6:9-16), and for good measure giving account for the two effects of debit and credit in life’s double entry ledger using one bad eye (Matthew 5:23; Luke 6:36-38)?
 Sixteen tons and what did we get?
 Nothing but sweat and more debt (Matthew 20:10-16: Job 35:7-8).
 Do not boast about fleeing the presence of the LORD.
 For Thou, O LORD, hast done as Thou hast pleased.
 Three days and three nights.
 No other sign shall be given.
 Give the gift of repentance.
 Be the sign given to an evil and adulterous generation.
 Those descended to the roots of the mountains He has brought up for life from the pit of corruption.
 Without care for reputation or seeking advantage tell the truth to those who have regard for vain idols, having forsaken their faithfulness (Acts 8:20-23, 1 John 5:20-21).
 “The ideological thinking of justifying metaphysics, allied as it is to morality as justifying action, [if not] put to death in the passive righteousness of faith” reveals itself to be a tyrannical, unjust and unforgiving idol, the work of “a fabricating heart [that] constantly produces and projects in its justifying thinking images of meaning: idols to which the heart attaches itself, stars, models, the goals of good fortune and success (Oswald Bayer, Living be Faith).”
 Tell them knowledge makes arrogant, but love edifies.
 Tell them, everything exposed – reproved – by the light is light.
 “When a social world succeeds in being taken for granted — as white Protestant Christianity was at the height of its powers — cultural meanings merge with ‘what are considered to be the fundamental meanings inherent in the universe’… Until its powers failed, White Christian America served as a kind of ontological cartographer for both mainline and evangelical Protestants, and to some extent for the country as a whole.”
 Tell them now is another now, an acceptable time when God listens to us yes; however, this now is the day of salvation when “White Christian America’s faded cultural map is increasingly inaccurate” leaving those who follow it with “a haunting sense of dislocation (Robert P. Jones, The End of White Christian America).”
 America’s white idol of old no longer fits the mold.
 Tell them we fornicate with what we fabricate and we fabricate what we want to be and what we want to worship.
 Tell them, God is not mocked and without doubt is not deceived.
 Tell them like John Jasper, when God wants it to, “De sun do move!”
 Tell them, “Salvation is from the Lord.”
 Tell them He know the Bible too.
 Tell them, remember His words, the words of the Lord Jesus, that He Himself said, “It is more blessed to give than to receive.”

 Lynchpin a locking pin, inserted crosswise.
 Thou shalt not make unto thee any likeness of anything (Proverbs 30:20; 5:6).
 In plain sight for all to see, a white market of licit trade in goods and commodities, services and identities in full compliance with official regulations.
 Do not speak out so they speak out, let the words flow.
 Let the gift go.
 Do not His words do good to the one walking uprightly?
 Listen to those you cannot see, great city sitting in the grave of grace, is it not for you too to know justice?
 You who hate good and love evil, who tear off their skin from them and their flesh from their bones, and who eat the flesh of the people you keep in darkness, strip off their skin from them, break their bones, and chop them up as for the pot and as meat in a kettle.
 Therefore it will be night for you – without vision, and darkness for you – without divination, because there is no answer from God.
 But you, whom He wraps in the mantle of Amittai, are filled with the power – with the Spirit of the LORD – go to the great city, an exceedingly great city until they call on God earnestly that each turns from their wicked ways and from violence.
 Because He hath shown strength with His arm; He hath scattered the proud in the imagination of their hearts.
 He hath put down the mighty from their seats, and exalted them of low degree.
 He hath filled the hungry with good things; and the rich He hath sent – empty – away.
 Who knows?
 Then might they wonder, “God may turn and relent, and withdraw His burning anger so that we shall not perish.”
 Remember, if it wasn’t to bring the word of God to free the blind child living in the great city why did He put you in the stomach of the fish?
 Has He a right to relent concerning the calamity He declared He would bring upon them?
 Help us remember together the words of the Lord Jesus, that we might receive the gift you offer.
 He Himself said, ‘It is more blessed to give than to receive.’